Better experience in portrait mode.

 <nil>

 After being officially inaugurated on June 4, 2025, Lee Jae Myung immediately took proactive steps.
-He emphasized that he will review the use of AI in education, with plans to reduce the curriculum's dependence on that technology and intends to make peace with North Korea.
+He emphasized that he would review the use of AI in education, with plans to reduce the curriculum's dependence on that technology and intends to make peace with North Korea.

 8 Portraits of Rachel Gupta, the Viral Figure Who Revealed Various Scandals of Miss Grand International - Until She Returned the Crown of Victory!